 Keld Helmer-Petersen lived and worked in Copenhagen, Denmark.
 From the late 1960s onwards he taught

 at the School of Architecture, Royal Academy of Fine Arts, Copenhagen; and at the School of Graphic Design, Copenhagen.
 Helmer-Petersen had his first ever London solo exhibition at Rocket in 2005 at the age of 85.
 This exhibition featured some of his 1940s colour photographs; vintage Chicago Silhouettes from Keld’s time spent studying at the Institute of Design, Illinois; and his colour series Danish Beauty, an abstract vision of the industrial areas of Copenhagen.
 Rocket presented further solo exhibitions in 2008 and 2012.

-In June 2019 the Royal Danish Library in Copenhagen will present a major retrospective exhibition based on the archive of photographs that Keld Helmer-Petersen bequeathed to the institution.
-This exhibition will continue into 2020 in celebration of Keld’s centenary.
+In June 2019 the Royal Danish Library in Copenhagen presented a major retrospective exhibition based on the archive of photographs that Keld Helmer-Petersen bequeathed to the institution.
+This exhibition continued into 2020 in celebration of Keld’s centenary.
 Rocket will also mark the centenary with a solo exhibition in London featuring rare vintage pieces and will publish the artist’s book Winter Graphics.

 The Estate of Keld Helmer-Petersen is represented by Rocket & we hold a small inventory of photographs

 forthcoming exhibition in 2020